tymtox4/reboot-switch-raspi/README.md

 ```

 ## Programme
-You can reboot your Raspberry Pi 4B using the programme but be careful with the directory.
+You can reboot your Raspberry Pi 4B using the programme.
-(You need to activate your programme as you will see in the next section)
-You may put the reboot.py file anywhere you'd like to but remember the directory.
+You may put the reboot.py at any directory but note the directory.
 You will modify to the directory when you write a service file.

-If you'd like to shutdown instead of reboot, modify the last part of reboot function as follows.
+If you'd like to shutdown instead of reboot, modify the last part of reboot function in the python file as follows.
 ```
     check_call(['sudo', 'shutdown', '-h', 'now'])
 ```